ODSunday/HackBio-Internship-2025-scRNA-Seq/Stage 3/README.md

 # Trajectory analysis of SARS-Cov-2 infection dynamics

-Ravindra et al. 2021 performed single-cell longitudinal analysis of SARS-CoV-2 infection in human airway epithelium to identify target cells, alterations in gene expression, and cell state changes (article: `https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001143`), with the data deposited at: `https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE166766`.
+Ravindra et al., 2021 performed single-cell longitudinal analysis of SARS-CoV-2 infection in human airway epithelium to identify target cells, alterations in gene expression, and cell state changes (article: `https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001143`), with the data deposited at: `https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE166766`.

 The task here is to reproduce the neighbourhood clustering and cell type identification in the referenced paper above (Figures 3A, 3B, 4A, 4B), and also perform pseudotime analysis to order the differentiation of cells.
 The steps covered in this project include the following: